 A huge perk of staying in a hostel is the social atmosphere it creates.
 So it’s an easy place to meet people and chat about your travels.

 Fellow travelers often have great tips, but locals have the best tips.
 At any chance you get, make friends with locals!

 They can help point you in the direction of the best authentic restaurants and the lovely local spots that most tourists don’t see.
-This will help you avoid the tourist traps that are almost always overpriced.
+This will help you see the local culture and avoid the tourist traps that are almost always overpriced.